+Health and Energy Pu-238 concentrations in semiannual air samples are in good agreement, and all concentrations are either below the detection limit, or slightly above the detection limit and consistent with historical results.
 Plutonium-238, produced in historical reactor operations in small quantities and with a relatively short half-life of 88 years, is generally not detected in Hanford environmental air samples.
 However, Health occasionally detects Pu-238 at small concentrations just a few times greater than the detection limit.

-The Health and Energy Pu-239/240 concentrations in semiannual air samples are in fair agreement, and most concentrations are below the detection limit of 0.000005 pCi/m3.
-Figure 3.1.17 shows all the data, while Figure 3.1.18 shows the detected concentrations for locations near the PFP, of which several of the Health and Energy results do not agree.
+The Health and Energy Pu-239/240 concentrations in semiannual air samples are in poor agreement, as seen in Figure 3.1.13.
+Health detected Pu-239/240 at several locations near the Plutonium Finishing Plant and Purex, while Energy's results were either significantly smaller or not detected.
 Plutonium-239/240 is occasionally detected at small concentrations in environmental air samples, as it was produced from historical atmospheric testing of nuclear weapons, as well as from Hanford operations.